 Here’s three tips to keep your joints healthy:

 1) Adopt proper body mechanics

 First you must change the way you’re doing things that are causing pain.
-I have to go over my patients’ body mechanics in relation to their injury to help them Realize what they need to do to stop aggravating the issue.
+I have to go over my patients’ body mechanics in relation to their injury to help them realize what they need to do to stop aggravating the issue.
 That may mean buying better running shoes or jogging on soft surfaces like dirt rather than concrete.
 It may also mean getting an expo to evaluate your body mechanics during the offending activity.
-It may mean ergonomic chair, computer placement with keyboard on your lap and screen at eye level.
+It may mean an ergonomic chair, computer placement with the keyboard on your lap, and screen at eye level.
 Massage and chiropractic adjustment may be necessary.